seven-cd/ng2-file-upload/README.md

-# angular-file-upload
+# ng2-file-upload

 ## Quick start

-1. A recommended way to install ***angular-file-upload*** is through npm package manager using the following command:
+1. A recommended way to install ***ng2-file-upload*** is through npm package manager using the following command:

-  `npm i angular-file-upload --save`
+  `npm i ng2-file-upload --save`

   Alternatively, you can download it in a ZIP file.

-2. Currently `angular-file-upload` contains two directives: `angular-file-select` and `angular-file-drop`. `angular-file-select` is used for 'file-input' field of form and `angular-file-drop` is used for area that will be used for dropping of file or files.
+2. Currently `ng2-file-upload` contains two directives: `angular-file-select` and `angular-file-drop`. `angular-file-select` is used for 'file-input' field of form and `angular-file-drop` is used for area that will be used for dropping of file or files.

 ## API for `fileSelect`